bmcneil92/EDA_Project/Final_WriteUp.md

 Further aggregations were done on specific column levels using groupby functions.

 ## Tools
-Pandas for data manipulation
+Pandas for data manipulation,
-Numpy matplotlib and seaborn for plotting.
+Numpy matplotlib and seaborn for plotting,
-Geopandas for Geospatial analysis
+Geopandas for Geospatial analysis,
-SQLLite
+SQLLite for database,
-sqlalchemy
+Sqlalchemy